gvwilson/thirdbit/src/fiction/santas/index.md

 "Remove Mister Finner to the brig, if you would.
-Find someone from Beta watch who has annoyed me recently and tell them to keep an eye on him until I he's ready to talk to us."
+Find someone from Beta watch who has annoyed me recently and tell them to keep an eye on him until he's ready to talk to us."

+A few moments,
-A few moments later Finner was back at the bottom of the ladder.
+later Finner was back at the bottom of the ladder.
 "That way,"
 Alpha Seven told him, pointing.

 They had only gone three steps when an alarm began to blare and the overhead lights changed from orange to red.
 "All hands, all hands, battle stations!"